ArifPeycal/arifpeycal.github.io/all_collections/_posts/2025-09-23-playing-with-pfsense-firewall.md

 In this project, I set up pfSense inside VMware Workstation to simulate a small enterprise network.
 The goal is to understand how pfSense works as a firewall and security gateway, and to test different scenarios, including:

 1. Firewall as DHCP Server
-2. DMZ setup.
+2. Firewall Rules
-3. Firewall Rules – controlling inbound and outbound traffic.
+3. DMZ setup

 ## 2. Network Architecture